ifsheldon/stannum/README.md

 * Taichi related:
   * Wait for Taichi to have native PyTorch tensor view to optimize performance(i.e., no need to copy data back and forth)
   * Automatic Batching - waiting for upstream Taichi improvement
     * workaround for now: do static manual batching, that is to extend fields with one more dimension for batching
-* Self:
-  * Allow registering multiple kernels in a call chain fashion
-    * workaround for now: combine kernels into a mega kernel using `@ti.complex_kernel`
-    * WIP in the branch `kernel_chain_impl`

 ### Misc